rutzsco/demo-health-checks/README.md

 ## Health Check Endpoint

 Endpoint that validates service is running correctly by validating dependencies.
-Dependencies checks should be run in background and provided as a cached response from status endpoint.
+Dependency checks should be run in background and provided as a cached response from status endpoint.

 Sample Dependencies:
 - Storage